top of page

 How FSM Helps with Central Sensitization:

-FSM at 40 Hz (reduce inflammation) paired with 10 Hz (spinal cord) has been shown to:
+FSM at 40 Hz (reduce inflammation) paired with 10 Hz (spinal cord) and the peripheral nerves has been shown to:

 2. Resets the Thalamus and Brain Circuits

-FSM frequencies for the thalamus, midbrain, amygdala, and sensory motor cortex directly calm overactive pathways and improve sensory filtering—crucial for those overwhelmed by sound, light, or touch.
+FSM frequencies gently work on the pain perception centres of the brain (thalamus, midbrain, amygdala, and sensory motor cortex) directly calm overactive pathways and improve sensory filtering—crucial for those overwhelmed by sound, light, or touch.

 3. Restores Vagal Function